 - specific risk dimensions and issues that could repeat and must be managed so as not to slow down implementation

-Our significant database – perhaps the second largest global change management database – was used to help the organization query and compare against similar risk data from the wider transport industry.
+Our significant database – perhaps the second largest global change management database – was used to help the organisation query and compare against similar risk data from the wider transport industry.
 This benchmarking capability in the Changefirst platform helped them validate important planning, Go/No-Go decisions.

-Not wanting to repeat the mistakes of the past, the organization felt that internal resources – change/project teams and business managers – needed to have a sense of ownership of their change programs and to reduce the dependency on external consultancy expertise.
+Not wanting to repeat the mistakes of the past, the organization felt that internal teams – including change/project teams and business managers – needed to have a sense of ownership of their change programs and to reduce the dependency on external consultancy expertise.
 We worked with the Business Change Director change to create the roadmap for developing internal capability build and deploy integrated plans for managing changes through people.

 A solution built around PCI and digital delivery